tyrantdavis/anametrics/README.md

-# Blocmetrics
+# Anametrics
 ___
-Blocmetrics is an analytics service that integrates with web applications to track events on websites.
+Anametrics is an analytics service that integrates with web applications to track events on websites.

 ## Development Objectives
 * Create a client-side JavaScript snippet that allows a user to track events on their website